geetesh-gupta/Mongo-DB-Browser/README.md

   about releases containing new features and fixes.

 <!-- Plugin description -->
-This Mongo DB for IntelliJ Plugin allows you to easily access mongo collections from within the IntelliJ IDE.
+This Mongo DB Browser Plugin allows you to easily access mongo collections from within the IntelliJ IDE.
 <!-- Plugin description end -->

 ## Installation